 The North West Local Land Services region has an abundance of prime habitat for feral pigs resulting in the priority pest species being widespread & abundant.

 They pose a significant threat to the environment, native wildlife and production industries.
 Feral pigs can carry a number of zoonotic diseases, including Brucella suis infection, leptospirosis and Q fever.

 To further explore the impact of feral pigs on production systems in the North West, local company Ag Econ have conducted an economic impact analysis.
-The full report is available here, as well as a summary fact sheet.
+The full report is available to download PDF, 1352.44 KB, as well as a summary fact sheet.

 Further to this, AgEcon have calculated the net benefit of feral pig control for a number of commodities, such as sorghum, cotton and maize.
 The study also evaluated the net benefit of recognised control methods.